-High Carb Low Fat, or HCLF works just the same in a vegan diet as it does in a regular diet; the difference, obviously, being that the vegan diet don't contain any animal products.
-The majority of the calorie intake on a HCLF diet comes from carbs, about 70-80%, and they're usually starchy foods and fruit.
+High Carb Low Fat (or HCLF) diet works just the same in a vegan diet as it does in a regular diet; the difference, obviously, being that the vegan diet doesn't contain any animal products.
+The majority of the calorie intake on an HCLF diet comes from carbs, about 70-80%, and they're usually starchy foods and fruit.

 While there is nothing wrong with a vegan cookbook that was written 20 years ago, the vegan diet has come a long way since then.
 Today you can find recipes for many different foods that didn't exist 20 years ago.
 You will also find plenty of books with new and upgraded recipes that taste even better than the originals of the past.

 Along with the books themselves getting an upgrade, the same can also be said for the ingredients.
 Many vegan ingredients available today weren't available in the past and as such you won't find them in any of the recipes of an older book.

 That's not necessarily a bad thing, but especially when you are just starting out, it can be a good thing to try out more modern recipes with flavors that you might be more familiar with.
 If anything, it will make the transition a lot easier.

 Cookbook authors will sometimes re-publish older books under a new name with many of the same contents.
 Make sure that you're getting the latest version and that you don't end up with several different versions of the same thing (no matter how spectacular that particular author is).